opendatacube/datacube-ows/docs/cfg_wcs.rst

                 "multi-time": True,
             }
         },

+Renderer is set using OWS's `function configuration format <cfg_functions.rst>`_.
+The function is expected to take:
+  * A WCSRequest object
+  * An xarray.DataArray to render

 Some special use cases may require tweaking the MIME type or the file extension.
 Either way don't touch this section unless you